austinw1995/magnific-llm-evals/README.md

         "temperature": 0.7,
         "max_tokens": 150
       },
-      "system_prompt": "You are a voice assistant for Vappy's Pizzeria...", "end_call_enabled": true
+      "system_prompt": "You are a voice assistant for Vappy's Pizzeria, a pizza shop located on the Internet. ...
+IMPORTANT: Do not use tool end_call() until all of the customer's questions are answered and they say something like \"bye\" or \"see you.\"", "end_call_enabled": true
     },
     "customer_config": {
       "params": {
-        "model": "claude-3-5-sonnet-20241022",
+        "model": "gemini-2.0-flash"
-        "temperature": 0.9,
-        "max_tokens": 100
       },
-      "system_prompt": "You are a hungry customer who wants to order food...", "end_call_enabled": true
+      "system_prompt": "You are a hungry customer who wants to order food. ...
+IMPORTANT: Use the tool end_call() only when you are satisfied with your order and all your questions are answered.", "end_call_enabled": true
     }
   },